0

 This programme draws on our long-established strengths in continental philosophy.
 It is distinctive in offering an exceptionally broad range of module options specifically in this area of philosophy.
 Modules cover 19th and 20th century continental philosophy, major figures and themes, as well as more specialised topics drawing on individual research strengths.

-On this course you will follow a programme of taught modules, followed by a 10,000 word dissertation.
-You will cover four modules - although your exact pathway will depend on your selection of modules.
+On this course you will follow a programme of taught modules, followed by an optional 10,000 word dissertation.
+You will cover four or six modules with your exact pathway depending on your selection of modules.

 We offer a wide range of optional modules reflecting the great breadth of research areas we have in our department, so you will be able to tailor your course to your interests and aspirations.
 You will have a personal tutor who will be able to advise you on your academic progress as well as discuss which modules might work best for you.